apache/openwhisk/tests/performance/README.md

 `python:default`.
 Afterwards the action is invoked once.
 This is the cold-start and will not be part of the thresholds.
 Next, the action will be invoked 100 times blocking and one after each other.
 Between each invoke is a pause of `PAUSE_BETWEEN_INVOKES` milliseconds.
-The last step is, that the action will be deleted.
+The last step is to delete the action.

 Once one language is finished, the next kind will be taken.
 They are not running in parallel.
 There are never more than 1 activations in the system, as we only want to meassure latency of warm activations.